cyberark/ark-sdk-golang/README.md

 Installation
 ============

-One can install the SDK via the community pypi with the following command:
+One can install the SDK via the following command:
 ```shell
 go install github.com/cyberark/ark-sdk-golang
 ```